j-jamshidi/ONT_amp_phase/README.md

 8.  **Final Analysis and Cleanup:**
     * **Quality Control (Single Variant / No Variant):** If one or no variants are provided in the sample sheet, the `basecalling_QC_amplicon.py` script is executed.
 This script performs detailed quality control checks on the amplicon BAM and generates a comprehensive QC report (`${Episode}_report.txt`).
 It also compares variants found by Clair3 with any user-provided variants.
     * **Phasing Analysis (Two Variants):** If two variants are provided, the `basecalling_phasing_amplicon.py` script is executed.
 This script performs the following:
         * **Variant Validation:** Checks if the provided variants are adequately covered by reads and exhibit expected heterozygous patterns, flagging insufficient coverage, unexpected alleles, or extreme allele skew.
+This is to make sure the correct heterozygous variants are provided.
-        * **Quality Control (Phasing Specific):** Filters reads based on mapping quality (MAPQ $\ge 20$) and ensures they span both variant positions.
+        * **Quality Control (Phasing Specific):** Filters reads based on mapping quality (MAPQ $\ge 20$) and ensures they span both variant positions (keeps informative reads).
 It also checks for "clean spanning reads" (reads where both variants can be confidently called as ref or alt).
         * **WhatsHap Phasing:** Runs WhatsHap on the quality-controlled spanning reads to generate a phased VCF and a haplotagged BAM file.
         * **Read-Based Phasing Analysis:** Analyzes the haplotagged BAM file to count reads supporting *cis* (both ref or both alt) and *trans* (one ref, one alt) configurations, providing a percentage breakdown and determining the phase based on read counts.
         * **VCF-Based Phasing Analysis:** Parses the WhatsHap-phased VCF and (if available) HapCUT2-phased VCF to determine the overall phase (Cis/Trans) based on the reported genotypes.
         * Generates a detailed report (`${Episode}_report.txt`) summarizing all QC and phasing results.
     * **Cleanup:** Removes intermediate files and directories.
-    * **Data Upload:** Uploads the processed data for each barcode to an AWS S3 bucket.

 ## Output Files